ackintosh/snidel/README.md

 ## Special Thanks

-This project has OSS license support from [JetBrains](https://jetbrains.com/).
+This project has OpenSource license support from [JetBrains](https://jetbrains.com/).